Frequently Asked Questions (FAQs) about the Penn State Beaver Honors Program:

 With whom should I speak if I have more questions or need additional information about the Honors Program?

-For specific answers regarding administrative structures, requirements, Honors courses, possible Club activities, etc., please contact Dr. Robin Bower, associate professor of Spanish and Honors Program coordinator, 724-773-3886, or contact any member of the Honors Committee listed below.
+For any information about administrative structures, requirements, Honors courses, possible Club activities, or any other Honor-related courses, please contact Dr. Kristen Olson, associate professor of English and Honors Program coordinator, 724-773-3899, or contact any member of the Honors Committee listed below.

 Dr. Carol Schafer